 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Sunscreen is your best bet for protection from the sun’s damaging rays, says dermatologist Amy Kassouf, MD.
-Dr. Kassouf did not take part in the study.
+Sunscreen is your best bet to limit damage from the sun’s intense rays, says Dr. Kassouf.

 It’s important to use the right kind of sunscreen to get the job done.
 A broad-spectrum sunscreen is most effective, as it protects you against UVA and UVB rays, the two types of sun rays that damage the body.